Author Archive

 Hanna Perkins Garden Cabbage ImageAt Hanna Perkins School, we have a long history of gathering at tables each day to share fresh and nutritious snacks and lunches.
 During these “family style” meals, children learn to pour their own beverages, serve themselves from a variety of choices, and practice passing and enjoying meals with other children and their teachers.

-Currently, in an effort to introduce children to new foods and ...
+Currently, in an effort to introduce children to new foods and experiences, ...

 Read More →